ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using useState for Everything: Better React State Management in 2026 - <a href="https://medium.com/@saad.minhas.codes/stop-using-usestate-for-everything-better-react-state-management-in-2026-1ee41fecdf5d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Saad Minhas`**

-<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
+<blockquote>By Saad Minhas — Founder, Appzivo
 Continue reading on Medium »</blockquote>

 <h3>2.
-Introducing Tuono: Next.js-Style Framework for Rust Backend  - <a href="https://developer-in.medium.com/introducing-tuono-next-js-style-framework-for-rust-backend-d96088503424?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SVAR Gantt 2.4: A Modern Gantt Chart Library for React & Svelte under the MIT License - <a href="https://javascript.plainenglish.io/svar-gantt-2-4-a-modern-gantt-chart-library-for-react-svelte-under-the-mit-license-ae62f36a5dde?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**
+✍️ **posted by `SVAR UI Components`**

-<blockquote>🔝 It’s an exciting development in web frameworks, especially for developers comfortable with Next.js
+<blockquote>Gantt charts remain one of the most powerful tools for project management.
+They help to visualize project timelines, see task dependencies…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-React Internals: A Senior Engineer’s Guide to Virtual DOM, Reconciliation, and Fiber - <a href="https://medium.com/@vigneshwiki07/react-internals-a-senior-engineers-guide-to-virtual-dom-reconciliation-and-fiber-8f0d8825185d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Checklist Before You Hire a ReactJS Developer - <a href="https://medium.com/@hirefullstackdevelopermkt/the-ultimate-checklist-before-you-hire-a-reactjs-developer-04610dc61fef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh K B`**
+✍️ **posted by `HireFullStackDeveloperIndia`**

-<blockquote>The Virtual DOM (VDOM) is a core concept that allows React to be fast and declarative.
-Instead of manipulating the browser’s actual DOM…
+<blockquote>Your objective when choosing to hire ReactJS developer is to locate someone who will work well with your team and produce code that is…
 Continue reading on Medium »</blockquote>

-<h3>4. useState vs useEffect: When Your Component Needs Memory vs When It Needs to React - <a href="https://medium.com/the-amateur-dev/usestate-vs-useeffect-when-your-component-needs-memory-vs-when-it-needs-to-react-af08292cd6d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Building Predictable Dropdown interactions in React.js - <a href="https://medium.com/@victorugs.dev/building-predictable-dropdown-interactions-in-react-js-c31bd9cbcca2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Uloaku Obi`**
+✍️ **posted by `Chibuikem Victor Ugwu`**

-<blockquote>If you’re new to React, you’ve probably encountered useState and useEffect in every tutorial you’ve watched.
-And if you’re like most…
+<blockquote>In React, don’t rely on DOM hierarchy for logic — use data attributes and .closest() for robust click handling.
-Continue reading on The Amateur Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Learn React.js: Component-Based Web Development 2026✨ - <a href="https://developer-in.medium.com/learn-react-js-component-based-web-development-2026-eca0a6cc7074?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Basics Finally Made Sense When I Built a Counter App - <a href="https://medium.com/@dilshankumarage571/react-basics-finally-made-sense-when-i-built-a-counter-app-57a66ad1b884?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**
+✍️ **posted by `Dilshan Kumarage`**

-<blockquote>🚁 Hey everyone!
-Today, I want to share my passion for ReactJs — a framework that’s been a game changer in my journey as a developer. 🎧
+<blockquote>When I first heard terms like components, state, and events, React felt abstract.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Waiting for Your React App to Load: The 2026 Guide to Vite - <a href="https://medium.com/@shubhspatil77/stop-waiting-for-your-react-app-to-load-the-2026-guide-to-vite-7e071923ab9f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced React.js Tips in Depth: Theory and Best Practices for 2026 - <a href="https://medium.com/@avantika0/advanced-react-js-tips-in-depth-theory-and-best-practices-for-2026-6ff1601038cf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubhankar`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>If you’re still reaching for npx create-react-app to start your React projects in 2026, you’re effectively building a modern skyscraper…
+<blockquote>1.
+Using React 19 Concurrent Features
 Continue reading on Medium »</blockquote>

-<h3>7.
-How to Implement PWA ( Progressive Web App) in Next.js App router 2026 - <a href="https://medium.com/@amirjld/how-to-implement-pwa-progressive-web-app-in-next-js-app-router-2026-f25a6797d5e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**

-<blockquote>In this post we will implement the PWA in our Next.js App without using any 3rd party packages.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Stop Waiting for the Spinner: Mastering Optimistic UI and State Reversion - <a href="https://medium.com/@anuragkurmi/stop-waiting-for-the-spinner-mastering-optimistic-ui-and-state-reversion-52bcf619ba70?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anurag Kurmi`**

-<blockquote>A deep dive into frontend system design patterns for creating instantaneously responsive applications, even on slow networks.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Are React Server Components Actually Faster?
+I Ran the Tests. - <a href="https://medium.com/@iamqitmeeer/are-react-server-components-actually-faster-i-ran-the-tests-bf3644003b0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Muhammad Qitmeer`**

-<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
+<blockquote>If you’re a React developer, you’ve probably heard the buzz about Server Components.
+They’ve been sold to us as the magic solution for…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Introducing Tuono: Next.js-Style Framework for Rust Backend  - <a href="https://developer-in.medium.com/introducing-tuono-next-js-style-framework-for-rust-backend-d96088503424?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using useState for Everything: Better React State Management in 2026 - <a href="https://medium.com/@saad.minhas.codes/stop-using-usestate-for-everything-better-react-state-management-in-2026-1ee41fecdf5d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**
+✍️ **posted by `Saad Minhas`**

-<blockquote>🔝 It’s an exciting development in web frameworks, especially for developers comfortable with Next.js
+<blockquote>By Saad Minhas — Founder, Appzivo
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Modern Component Library: The Frontend Development Revolution with shadcn + Bun - <a href="https://medium.com/@leisun8309/building-a-modern-component-library-the-frontend-development-revolution-with-shadcn-bun-9ec6e6e418f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Error Monitoring The Ultimate Guide to Sentry in Next.js: Never Miss a Production Error Again. - <a href="https://medium.com/@rukshan1122/error-monitoring-the-ultimate-guide-to-sentry-in-next-js-never-miss-a-production-error-again-e678a93760ae?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Erishen`**
+✍️ **posted by `Rukmanghan Selvakumar`**

-<blockquote>This article shares how I built a custom component registry based on shadcn/ui and Bun, and the deep insights I gained about frontend…
+<blockquote>Why This Matters to Every Next.js Developer
 Continue reading on Medium »</blockquote>

 <h3>4.
+Build a Production-Ready Accordion in Next.js (No UI Library, Just Clean Code) - <a href="https://javascript.plainenglish.io/build-a-production-ready-accordion-in-next-js-no-ui-library-just-clean-code-13dd2f1ef5a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NextCodeTech`**

+<blockquote>In almost every real-world project — FAQs, dashboards, settings panels — you’ll find one common UI pattern: accordions.
+Continue reading on JavaScript in Plain English »</blockquote>

-How to Implement PWA ( Progressive Web App) in Next.js App router 2026 - <a href="https://medium.com/@amirjld/how-to-implement-pwa-progressive-web-app-in-next-js-app-router-2026-f25a6797d5e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Implementing SEO Best Practices in Next.js 14: A Complete Guide for Better Rankings - <a href="https://medium.com/@ranamzulqarnain1/implementing-seo-best-practices-in-next-js-14-a-complete-guide-for-better-rankings-e7986d7de48c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Ranamzulqarnain`**

-<blockquote>In this post we will implement the PWA in our Next.js App without using any 3rd party packages.
+<blockquote>SEO is crucial for any web application’s success.
+Next.js 14 provides excellent SEO capabilities out of the box, but you need to configure…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Data Fetching in Next.js: Server Components, Client Components & Real-World Patterns - <a href="https://medium.com/codetodeploy/data-fetching-in-next-js-server-components-client-components-real-world-patterns-145b1ebae877?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Forms, Mutations & Server Actions — How Real Apps Handle Data Changes - <a href="https://medium.com/codetodeploy/forms-mutations-server-actions-how-real-apps-handle-data-changes-5195e726ed62?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>When developers start learning Next.js, they usually focus on routing, layouts, and pages.
+<blockquote>So far in this series, we’ve learned how to:
- But the real power of Next.js begins with data… Continue reading on CodeToDeploy »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

+<h3>7.
+Implement Local & Google Fonts in Next.js (The Right way): A Practical Pattern Guide - <a href="https://javascript.plainenglish.io/implement-local-google-fonts-in-next-js-the-right-way-a-practical-pattern-guide-529ffbed517a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Achmad Muqorrobin`**

+<blockquote>A practical, opinionated guide to local and Google Fonts in Next.js, focused on real-world patterns and common pitfalls.
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Next.js in 2025: The Ultimate Guide to Building Full-Stack Web Apps with Server Actions… - <a href="https://medium.com/@Samira8872/next-js-in-2025-the-ultimate-guide-to-building-full-stack-web-apps-with-server-actions-ba0510f54ad3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Next.js 15 Advanced Guide: Middleware, Edge Functions, and the Future of Full-Stack Web - <a href="https://medium.com/@ektakumari8872/next-js-15-advanced-guide-middleware-edge-functions-and-the-future-of-full-stack-web-a40a019fbf5f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Samira ✨`**
+✍️ **posted by `The NewGenCoder ✨`**

-<blockquote>Next.js continues to revolutionize web development with an evolving blend of React innovation, server- and client-side power, and a focus…
+<blockquote>Next.js has evolved beyond just being a React framework for SSR (Server-Side Rendering).
 Continue reading on Medium »</blockquote>

-<h3>7.
-Next.js in 2026: Mastering Middleware, Server Actions, and Edge Functions for Full-Stack… - <a href="https://medium.com/@Amanda0/next-js-in-2026-mastering-middleware-server-actions-and-edge-functions-for-full-stack-d4ce24d61eea?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `Amir`**

-<blockquote>Next.js continues to be at the forefront of modern web development, blending React’s power with full-stack capabilities and edge computing.
+<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
 Continue reading on Medium »</blockquote>

 <br/>